How to Become an Appraiser in Tennessee

 Helpful resources:

-Tennessee Appraiser License: Licensed Residentia
+Tennessee Appraiser License: State Licensed

-Becoming a Licensed Residential Appraiser in Tennessee
+How to become a State Licensed Appraiser in Tennessee

 - Non-complex 1-4 residential units with a transactional value of less than $1 million